morayl/Footprint/README.md

 ---------------------------
 Footprint.java has stopped development.
 But you can use. ([Readme](./README_for_java.md) / [ChangeLog](./CHANGELOG_for_java.md)).
-In Java, you "can" use Footprint-ktx to write FootprintKt.~ but it's not useful.
+In Java, you "can" use Footprint to write FootprintKt.~ but it's not useful.

 License
 --------